Aitana Bonmatí

-Aitana Bonmatí i Conca (Note: Per the council of Catalonia and the government of Bonmatí's hometown (and other Catalan sources) her full name in Catalan is Aitana Bonmatí i Conca.) (/ca/; (Note: Catalan: in isolation, Bonmatí is pronounced /ca/. /es/; in isolation, Bonmatí is pronounced /es/.) born 18 January 1998) is a Catalan professional footballer from Spain who plays as a midfielder for Liga F club Barcelona and the Spain national team.
+Aitana Bonmatí i Conca (Note: Per the council of Catalonia and the government of Bonmatí's hometown (and other Catalan sources) her full name in Catalan is Aitana Bonmatí i Conca.) (/ca/; (Note: Catalan: in isolation, Bonmatí is pronounced /ca/. /es/; in isolation, Bonmatí is pronounced /es/.) born 18 January 1998) is a Spanish professional footballer from Catalonia who plays as a midfielder for Liga F club Barcelona and the Spain national team.
 She has also represented Catalonia.
 Having won all major club and individual awards available to a European player by 2023, including the most-decorated season of any footballer ever for 2022–23, she is considered one of the best players in women's football, and one of the greatest of all time.

 Bonmatí has been with Barcelona since 2012, developing through La Masia for six years.
 She was promoted to Barcelona's first team ahead of the 2016–17 season, and made off-the-bench appearances for the club until her break-out year in the 2018–19 season.
-With the team she has won five league titles, six Copas de la Reina, five Supercopas, four Copas Catalunyas and three UEFA Women's Champions League titles, including three trebles and a continental quadruple.
+With the team she has won seven league titles, eight Copas de la Reina, five Supercopas, four Copas Catalunyas and four UEFA Women's Champions League titles, including three trebles and a continental quadruple.
 She was named MVP of the final when Barcelona won their first Champions League in 2021, before becoming the centre of the team in their 2022–23 and 2023–24 seasons.
 She followed teammate Alexia Putellas in winning multiple major individual titles, winning the Ballon d'Or Féminin in 2023, 2024, and 2025 (making her the first player to win the award three times), The Best FIFA Women's Player Award in 2023 and 2024, and the UEFA Women's Player of the Year in 2023, after which it was merged with the Ballon d'Or Féminin.

 Internationally, Bonmatí found success with Spain's under-17, under-19 and under-20 women's teams.
 She has won two UEFA Women's Youth Championships – in 2015 with the under-17 team and 2017 with the under-19s – and has been runner-up in two FIFA Youth Women's World Cups – in 2014 with the under-17s and 2018 with the under-20s.
 She moved into the senior squad in 2017, featuring for Spain at the 2019 Women's World Cup and 2022 Women's Euro.
 She then had a starring role in the 2023 World Cup, where Spain won the title and she won the Golden Ball as the tournament's best player, and in the 2024 UEFA Women's Nations League Finals, where Spain again won and she was voted Player of the Finals.
 In 2024, she won the Laureus World Sports Award for Sportswoman of the Year, the first footballer to win the award.